gramtoco/friendcoin/doc/README.md

 2) Install distribution-specific dependencies listed below.

-3) Run the GUI wallet or only the Frencoin core deamon
+3) Run the GUI wallet or only the Pejecoin core deamon

    a.
 GUI wallet:

-   `./fren-qt`
+   `./pejecoin-qt`

    b.
 Core deamon:

-   `./frend -deamon`
+   `./pejecoind -deamon`

 #### Ubuntu 16.04, 17.04/17.10 and 18.04